How to Get Cat Pee Out of Furniture

 This post may contain affiliate links.

-Q: HELP!
-I have a cat that has decided to start using my living room as a litter box.
-He has urinated on every piece of my sectional as well as on my recliner.
-It smells terrible!
+One of our readers had a cat that decided to start using their living room as a litter box.
+The cat urinated on every piece of their sectional couch as well as on their recliner.
+It smelled terrible!
+They had a really hard time figuring out how to remove the cat urine smell.

 Tip #1: We have many animals in our home.
-The best odor and stain remover for animal urine and feces is an enzyme spray that you can get at Wal-mart or K-mart in the pet section, the better pet stores carry it too.
+The best odor and stain remover for animal urine and feces is an enzyme spray.
 You want to buy the one that is based on enzymes and removes odor and stains.
+It works great on carpets, upholstery, sofas, and other living room furniture.

 A little goes a long way, dilute 2 to 1* for fresh areas and regular strength for old or areas with heavy marks. *2 parts spray 1 part water.
 Follow directions thoroughly.